joaorb64/axpo-backend-challenge/README.md

 - Added a database (PostreSQL)
   - Created a script to populate the databases with all data from the json/csv files
 - Reworked settings to be more straightforward
+- Laid groundwork for tests, added some initial endpoint tests

 ### Final touches (30min)